ChingFanSheu/mvsa/MABS10/Exercises_10.md

 ## Problem 2

-The Law School Admission Test (LSAT) consists of a number of dichotomous items, which can be answered correctly or incorrecty.
+The Law School Admission Test (LSAT) consists of a number of dichotomous items, which can be answered correctly or incorrectly.
 These items are constructed so that a person who scores high on the test is more likely to do well in a law school.
 The data set here contains answers by 1,000 persons to 5 test items.

-The dataset is available as a data frame object *LSAT* in the R package *ltm*.
-Fit the Rasch model to the dataset.
+The data set is available as a data frame object *LSAT* in the R package *ltm*.
+Fit the Rasch model to the data set.

 ``` r
 # install and load package assuming pacman package is available